 Homeowners insurance isn’t the only safeguard against theft and property damage.
 Keeping an eye on your home with recorded footage can be immensely valuable if you ever have to file a claim and need proof on hand to ascertain your claim to your insurance company.

-If you’re new to home security and live in an area where crime rates are comparatively low, then you might want to start out with a simple security camera that you can set up in your front entrance outside or guard your front door from the inside.
+If you’re new to home security and live in an area where crime rates are comparatively low, then you might want to start out with a simple security camera that you can set up in your front entrance outside or guard your front door against the inside.

 Amazon offers dozens of high-tech home security cameras with nifty features like two-way audio, live-stream videos that you can watch from an app on your smartphone, motion-detecting sensors, night vision capabilities, and 350-degree rotation for a complete view of any room in your home, to name a few.